 Q: Is Birgitta available for interviews?

-A: Yes, preferably feature interviews or quotes directly related to her work with Democracy in the digital era, the Icelandic Parliament and the Pirate Party.
+A: Yes, preferably feature interviews or quotes directly related to her work with Democracy in the digital era, IMMI and or the Pirate Party.

 Q: Does Birgitta participate events?

 A: Yes, Birgitta participates in events that are relevant to her work.
-She never uses powerpoint.
 Due to frequent travel and time constraints please take care of and cover all her travel arrangements from door to door, including accommodations.

 Q: How did the Pirate Party in Iceland do in the snap elections on the 29th October 2016?

-Q: Why is the Pirate Party scoring this high in polls?
+Q: Why did the Pirate Party score this high in polls in 2016?

 A: One of the many theories why so many of the Icelandic nation trust us in the polls is because people sense that we stand for enacting changes that have to do with reforming the systems, rather than changing minor things that might easily be changed back.
 Our policies therefore stand in stark contrast to what appears to be the pattern of modern politics; minor changes but always the same dysfunctional system.
 We do not define ourselves as left or right but rather as a party that focuses on the systems.
 In other words, we consider ourselves hackers – so to speak – of our current outdated systems of government.